 - Peel the onion and chill it in the refrigerator before slicing, or cook before slicing.
 Temperature affects the enzyme's ability to react.

 - In the most extreme situations, wear goggles that completely cover your eyes.

 Back to original article | DamnGoodRecipes.com

-Warning: date() [function.date]: It is not safe to rely on the system's timezone settings.
+Warning: date(): It is not safe to rely on the system's timezone settings.
 You are *required* to use the date.timezone setting or the date_default_timezone_set() function.
 In case you used any of those methods and you are still getting this warning, you most likely misspelled the timezone identifier.
-We selected 'America/New_York' for 'EDT/-4.0/DST' instead in /home/uyqdzfpb/public_html/print_article.php on line 31
+We selected the timezone 'UTC' for now, but please set date.timezone to select your timezone. in /home/uyqdzfpb/public_html/print_article.php on line 31

 © 2014 DamnGoodRecipes.com